danielfett/draft-dpop/main.md

 are sender-constrained by way of the client ID and the associated authentication requirement.
-This existing sender-constraining mechanism is more flexible (e.g., it allows credential rotation for the client without invalidating the token) than binding directly to a particular public key.
+This existing sender-constraining mechanism is more flexible (e.g., it allows credential rotation for the client without invalidating refresh tokens) than binding directly to a particular public key.

 ## Authorization Server Metadata {#as-meta}